debatelab/debatelab.github.io/_posts/2020-09-15-critical-thinking-language-models.md

 In a nutshell:

-1. **Artificial Argument Corpus**: We automatically create lots of synthetic argumentative texts by filling out basic 1st-order-logic argument schemes.
+1. **Artificial Argument Corpus**.
+We automatically create lots of synthetic argumentative texts by filling out basic 1st-order-logic argument schemes.
-2. **Training**: We fine-tune GPT-2 on different subsets of our artificial argument corpus.
+2. **Training**.
+We fine-tune GPT-2 on different subsets of our artificial argument corpus.
-3. **Testing** We assess the ability of the trained models to correctly complete conclusions of arguments.
+3. **Testing**.
+We assess the ability of the trained models to correctly complete conclusions of arguments.

 All in all, we obtain promising results: Training on few basic argument schemes boosts reasoning skill of neural language models.
 Moreover, the models successfully generalize from a narrow training base to different more complex patterns.